Jigsaw Puzzles for Teens

 • Almost every aspect of building a puzzle uses visual perceptual skills, so invite your child to join you as YOU do the puzzle, and let them see your enjoyment, and you should see their skills improve as they take part.

-• Last tip - make sure there are enough different colors in the puzzle that you can differentiate the objects!
+• Last tip - choose your puzzle wisely to make sure it is doable for a child who experiences visual perception challenges.
+For example, make sure there are enough different colors in the puzzle that you can differentiate the objects!
 A 1000 piece puzzle of a blue-grey dolphin jumping out of a blue sea, against a blue sky is really hard - ask me how I know - LOL!

 Back to Top